gvanderploeg/crowd-conext-plugin/README.md

 To build this plugin, follow the regular Atlassian Plugin SDK steps:
 - Download the SDK, set your PATH-variable to include the SDK bin path
 - Clone this repository
-- cd into the repository
+- cd into the repository, and cd crowd-conext-plugin
 - run atlas-package
-- run atlas-run-standalone --product=crowd
+- run atlas-run
-- in another window, run atlas-install-plugin (from within the repository directory)

 ## Configuration